Compulab-Tensor-PC/TEL-GPIO/README.md

 - Operating system: Windows 10, Linux, macOS
 - Hardware: Compulab Tensor line of add-on boards

-Compulab PN FT.S_GPIO - TELL-GPIO
+Compulab PN FT.S_GPIO - TEL-GPIO

 ## Highlights

-- Implementation of USB to GPIO without the need for special drivers or deep system knowledge.
+- Implementation of USB-to-GPIO without the need for special drivers or deep system knowledge.
-- Enables fast prototyping and fast time to market.
+- Enables fast prototyping and a short time to market.
-- Can be used with popular coding language’s like Python
+- Works with popular programming languages such as Python.
-- Open software and Hardware for even more flexibility
+- Open software and hardware for even more flexibility.
-- Build-in bidirectional isolation based on the ADM3260 chip.
+- Built-in bidirectional isolation based on the ADM3260 chip.
-- Build-in 4 Isolated GPIO’s expandable up to 20 with FT.V-TERM4 adapter.
+- Built-in four isolated GPIOs expandable up to 20 with the FT.V-TERM4 adapter.
-- Easily updatable SW using built-in USB bootloader.
+- Easily updatable software using the built-in USB bootloader.

 # Software

-The source code and Binary are available [github Repo](https://github.com/Compulab-Tensor-PC/TEL-GPIO)
+The source code and binary are available in the [GitHub repository](https://github.com/Compulab-Tensor-PC/TEL-GPIO).

-Bugs and futures can be opened in the Github repository.
+Bug reports and feature requests can be opened in the GitHub repository.

 # Hardware

-Each GPIO can be programmed for Output or input direction.
+Each GPIO can be configured for output or input operation.

-- Output - The GPIO Can be controlled for a High or LOW output state.
+- Output - The GPIO can be set to a HIGH or LOW state.
-- Input - The user can read if the GPIO is now in a HIGH state or LOW, state.
+- Input - The user can read whether the GPIO is in a HIGH or LOW state.

-> Note: GPIO's initial state is Output low.
-(0.7v - considered low )
+> Note: GPIOs default to output low (0.7 V, considered low).

 # Pinout